GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 # Installation Customization

-Optionally add these to `manifest.yml`
+Optionally add these to the env section of `manifest.yml`

 ## [Optional db vars](#optional-db)